River Fleet

 The river gives its name to Fleet Street, the eastern end of which is at what was the crossing over the river known as Fleet Bridge, and is now the site of Ludgate Circus.

 Name

 The river's name is derived from the Anglo-Saxon flēot "tidal inlet".
 In Anglo-Saxon times, the Fleet served as a dock for shipping.

-The lower reaches of the river were known as the Holbourne (or Oldbourne), whence Holborn derived its name.
+The lower reaches of the river were known as the Holbourne (or Oldbourne), from which Holborn derived its name.

 The river gives its name to Fleet Street which runs from Ludgate Circus to Temple Bar at the Strand.
 In the 1970s, a London Underground tube line was planned to lie under the line of Fleet Street, provisionally named the Fleet line.
 However, it was renamed the Jubilee line in 1977, and plans for the part of the route through the City of London were subsequently abandoned.
-An alternative name for the River Fleet was 'Holborn', deriving from the word 'Bourne', cf. 'Burn', meaning 'river' or 'stream'.
-This gave its name to that part of London.